square/connect-api-examples/connect-examples/v2/node_subscription/README.md

 ## Sample Data

-The `npm run seed` script described in the Setup section provides you with the following two customer profiles (in the Customer Directory) and three subsciption plans to create subscriptions:
+The `npm run seed` script described in the Setup section provides you with the following two customer profiles (in the Customer Directory) and three subscription plans to create subscriptions:

 - Two customers are added to the seller’s Customer Directory: Amelia Earhart and John Doe.
 Joe Doe has a card on file so when John subscribes to a plan, the application includes the card ID in the `CreateSubscription` request.
 In this case, Square can charge the card on file.